aslilac/lun/lun/spec/scratch.md

 ### Instructions

+-   Should instructions have condition predicates built in (like ARM)?

 -   Instructions should be as wide reaching as possible.
 If something can already be done with a single instruction, don't make a more specific one.
 Sugar and shorthands can be handled at assembly time, so there's no need to make the decoding and runtime logic more complex